Semidefinite hierarchies for diagonal unitary invariant bipartite quantum states: Concluding remarks

 Finally, let us mention again the PPT$^2$ conjecture.
 It is expected that the conjecture fails in general.
 However, {since it has been shown to hold when one state is LDOI and the other one is (C)LDUI \cite{Singh-Nechita-PPT2,Nechita-Park_2025},} it remains intriguing to see whether it holds when both states are LDOI.

 {\bf Acknowledgements.} We are grateful to Victor Magron for many helpful discussions and for bringing to our attention the preprint \cite{GNP_2025}.
 We thank Aabhas Gulati, Ion Nechita and Sang-Jun Park for giving us further pointers to their recent works.
+We thank Sander Gribling for pointing out an error in Remark 2.7 of an earlier version of this work.

 Our work has been supported by the European Union's HORIZON-MSCA-2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sk\l odowska-Curie Actions, grant agreement 101120296 (TENORS).